-In January 2016, we executed a demand promissory note with NantCapital, a personal investment vehicle for Dr. Patrick Soon-Shiong, and a demand promissory note with NantOmics.
-The total advances made by NantCapital and NantOmics to us pursuant to these notes amounted to approximately \$112.7 million and \$40 million, respectively.
+In January 2016, we executed the NantCapital Note with NantCapital, a personal investment vehicle for Dr. Patrick Soon-Shiong, and the NantOmics Note.
+The total advances made by NantCapital and NantOmics to us pursuant to these notes amounted to approximately \$112.7 million and \$40.0 million, respectively.
 Each note bears interest at a per annum rate of 5.0% compounded annually and computed on the basis of the actual number of days in the year.
-The unpaid principal and any accrued and unpaid interest on each of the promissory notes issued to NantOmics is due and payable on demand.
-NantCapital has the option, but not the obligation, to require us to repay any such amount in cash, Series A-2 units of NantOmics held by us, units of

-NantHealth (with each unit valued at \$3.3841), or any combination of the foregoing at the sole discretion of NantCapital.
-In May 2016, the promissory note with NantCapital was amended and restated to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 2021, and not on demand.
-In addition, in May 2016, the promissory note with NantOmics was amended and restated to provide that all outstanding principal and accrued and unpaid interest will be converted into shares of our common stock at the initial public offering price at the time of pricing of the initial public offering.
+The unpaid principal and any accrued and unpaid interest on each of the NantOmics Note and the NantCapital Note is due and payable on demand.
+NantCapital has the option, but not the obligation, to require us to repay any such amount in cash, Series A-2 units of NantOmics held by us, units of NantHealth (with each unit valued at \$3.3841), or any combination of the foregoing at the sole discretion of NantCapital.
+In May 2016, the NantCapital Note was amended and restated to provide that all outstanding principal and accrued and unpaid interest will be converted into shares of our common stock at the initial public offering.
+Later in May 2016, the NantOmics Note was further amended and restated to remove the automatic conversion feature and to provide that all outstanding principal and accrued and unpaid interest will be converted into shares is due and payable on June 30, 2021, and not on demand.
+In addition, we sufficient amended and restated to remove the automatic conversion feature and to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 2021, and not on demand.
+In June 2016, the NantOmics Note was further amended and restated to remove the automatic conversion feature and to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 2021, and not on demand.
+In June 2016, the NantOmics Note was further amended and restated to remove the automatic conversion feature and to provide that all outstanding principal and accrued and unpaid interest is due and payable on June 30, 202